|LOST HOSPITALS OF LONDON|

 Part of the site was purchased by the property developer Country & Metropolitan.
 The Grade II listed main hospital building has been restored and converted into private apartments - Victoria Court.
 Other listed and unlisted buildings in the grounds were converted into 120 dwellings by the company, and it is now a gated community - Royal Earlswood Park.
 Landscaped gardens lie to the north and west of the site, while to the south and east there is open land, including part of a golf course.
 Reigate and Banstead Borough Council permitted Barratt to build 180 homes in the 87 acre grounds.

-The Royal Earlswood Museum, established in 1965, is housed on Car Park Level 1 in the Belfry Shopping Centre in Redhill.
-The Royal Earlswood Story (near the ticket machine) illustrates the history and development of the Asylum.
-The Pullen Collection, above Marks & Spencer, displays a collection of works by one of Earlswood's most notable residents, James Henry Pullen (1835-1916).
+The Royal Earlswood Museum, established in 1965, is housed on Car Park Level 1 in the Belfry Shopping Centre in Redhill (in June 2011 it moved to the Langdon Down Museum of Learning Diasbility in Teddington).
+The Pullen Collection displays a collection of works by one of Earlswood's most notable residents, James Henry Pullen (1835-1916).
 Unable to read or write, Pullen was a genius at drawing, painting and mechanics.
 He became famous for his carved works of art and his detailed and complex models, including the SS Great Eastern (Brunel's iron sailing steam ship), which was exhibited at Crystal Palace.

 The main Jacobean-style building is now Victoria Court.